yvs1364/react-redux-challenges/08-React-in-Rails/01-Rails-Chat/README.md

 rails g controller api/v1/messages index create  --skip-template-engine --skip-routes
 ```

-Go ahead and implement the two actions:
+Go ahead and implement the `index` first.

-1. You need a `before_action` to retrieve the `Channel` model
+- You need a `before_action` to retrieve the `Channel` model.
+Retrieve by `name`, not id.
-1. For the `index` action, render the list of messages [as json](http://guides.rubyonrails.org/layouts_and_rendering.html#rendering-json)
+- For the `index` action, render the list of messages [as json](http://guides.rubyonrails.org/layouts_and_rendering.html#rendering-json)

-1. For the `create` action, use strong params and the `current_user` to create a message.
+To test those controllers, you can launch the `rails s` and open your browser to [localhost:3000](http://localhost:3000).
+Log-in then:

+Go to [localhost:3000/api/v1/channels/general/messages](http://localhost:3000/api/v1/channels/general/messages).
+Do you see a JSON?
+Awesome!

+We'll leave the `create` action for later.
+You can go ahead.

+## Front-end

+Oops, could not load content....
+Reload the page!